falvarezb/roboclimate/README.md

 ## Applications

-This project comprises several applications that combined constitute our data pipeline.
+This project comprises several applications that combined constitute the data pipeline:

+- weather spider
+- data analysis

+Assuming that this project has been downloaded into a folder called `roboclimateapp`, the following env variable needs to be set:

+`export PYTHONPATH=/path/to/roboclimateapp`

 ### Weather spider